wombatlabs/miningcore/README.md

 - POW (proof-of-work) & POS (proof-of-stake) support
 - Detailed per-pool logging to console & filesystem
 - Runs on Linux and Windows
+- Multiple payment schemes: PPLNS, PROP, SOLO, PPS, and FPPS (PPS and FPPS are untested.
+Use at your own risk.)

 ## Support